lailabernardon/Marvelop-dia/testCases/Cadastro/id UC4 - Campos Vazios.md

     When user enters <email> and <password>

-    And user clicks on login
+    And user clicks on register

     Then user is navigated to the home page